PyConPL/Book/2017/workshops/IPython_Robot_Prototyping/text.md

 are a pro and plan to do some robotic project but never did anything with ROS - we invite you to our workshop!

+# Workshop materials

+Workshop materials (ROS package, IPython exercises and link to ROS Kinetic/ Ubuntu virtual machine) are available at: [0]

 ## Introduction and invitation

 Robotics is growing and interesting field for both work and fun.